Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: Applications of our measure

-\paragraph{Data} Our data spans from January 2012 to January 2020 and it comes from official matches between human professional players.
-It is composed of three datasets: (i) 30,995 matches between 357 Korean professional players, where we observe match date, the identity of players, and match outcomes, (ii) 1.3 million move decisions of the Korean professional players from matches between human players.
-We webscraped the datasets from Korean Go Association and other website\footnote{Not every match has been saved with a detailed record of move decisions, but we collected the historical data from multiple sources to get more complete history.}.
-For every single move choice by a human player, we simulate the optimal move decision of AI under the same state of the game and compute our measure by comparing a value network of human players' actual choice and that of AI's choice, respectively.
-Thus, we have 1.3 million move decisions of human players, 1.3 million move decisions of AI, and the evaluation by AI on each of these decisions.
-The gap between a value network of human's decision and that of AI's decision is our measure of human decision's effectiveness.
+\paragraph{Data} Our data spans from January 2014 to March 2020 and it comes from official matches between human professional players.
+It consists of two datasets: (i) 30,995 matches between 357 Korean professional players, where we observe match date, the identity of players, and match outcomes, (ii) 1.3 million move decisions of the Korean professional players from matches between human players.
+We webscraped the datasets from the Korean Go Association and other websites\footnote{Not every match has been saved with a detailed record of move decisions, but we collected the historical data from multiple sources to get more complete history.
+The data containing match results spans from 2012 to 2020.
+The data containing move decisions spans from 2014 to 2020.}.
+For every single move choice by a human player, we simulate the optimal move decision of AI\footnote{We use an AI program called \textit{Leela Zero} to analyze our data.
+We use GPU provided by Google Colab Pro (P100) in our simulation.} under the same state of the game and compute our measure by comparing a value network of human players' actual choice and that of AI's choice.
+Thus, we have 1.3 million move decisions of human players, 1.3 million move decisions of AI, and AI's evaluation of each of these decisions.
+The gap between a value network of human decisions and that of AI decisions is our measure of the human decision's effectiveness.

 Table \ref{tab:summary} shows the summary statistics of the data.
 Our data includes heterogeneous players in terms of performance, whose winning rate is 43\% on average.
-For each match, two professional players make average 216 move decisions, respectively.
-AI evaluation on each move decision indicates that human players make sub-optimal choices, which results in a 3.5\% of loss in win probability.
+For each match, two professional players make an average of 216 move decisions.
+AI evaluation on each move decision indicates that human players make sub-optimal choices, which results in a 3.5\% loss in win probability.

 \paragraph{Model-free descriptive pattern}